 When to Seek Medical Care?

-If you find yourself waking in the morning with persistent pain in your back or neck, either an ache or muscular numbness in your limbs or tingling while sleeping, even the sensation of suffocation, these may prove telling indications that you prefer to sleep on your stomach.
+Suppose you wake in the morning with persistent pain in your back or neck, either an ache or muscular numbness in your limbs, tingling while sleeping, or even the sensation of suffocation.
+In that case, these may prove telling indications that you prefer to sleep on your stomach.

 It is no longer an issue of personal comfort; there are chronic possible issues at stake.
 Look out for symptoms like indigestion, heartburn, and acid reflux, which could be subtle but very urgent calls for professional assessment.